edwinvi95/Portfolio/README_Portfolio.md

 # Quantitative Finance Portfolio

-A suite of self-directed Python projects built during the final year of a BSc Economics degree at the University of Bath.
-Designed to demonstrate applied data, finance, and NLP skills relevant to markets-facing graduate roles.
+A suite of self-directed Python projects designed to demonstrate applied data, finance, and NLP skills relevant to markets-facing graduate roles.

 ---